 Skip to main content

 Ambimed, a Portuguese company dedicated to integrated hospital waste management, is one of the partners in the project that won this year's EUREKA Innovation Award.
-Led by a Spanish company, Athisa, the OMIM project has developed a clean medical waste treatment system with major advantages over conventional incineration and autoclaving systems, which consume large quantities of fossil fuels.
-The MIMO system combines mechanical (grinding and shredding) and chemical (oxidation and stabilization) treatments to treat three types of medical waste: infectious waste (such as blood, syringes and scalpels), waste from cancer treatments and other pharmaceutical waste (such as expired drugs).
+Led by Spanish company Athisa, the OMIM project has developed a clean medical waste treatment system with significant advantages over conventional incineration and autoclaving systems, which consume large amounts of fossil fuels.
+The MIMO system combines mechanical (grinding and shredding) and chemical (oxidation and stabilization) treatments to treat three types of medical waste: infectious waste (such as blood, syringes, and scalpels), cancer treatment waste, and other pharmaceutical waste (such as expired drugs).
 The system costs 75% less to build than an incineration plant, has half the operating costs, and processes four times more toxic waste per hour than an incinerator.
-The first plant is being built in Casablanca, Morocco, and there is already interest from the Turkish authorities and plans to expand to Vietnam and Algeria in the near future.
+The first plant is being built in Casablanca, Morocco, with interest already shown by the Turkish authorities and plans to expand to Vietnam and Algeria in the near future.

-EUREKA is a platform for companies with R&D activities, made up of 39 countries.
-It promotes international, market-oriented research and innovation through support for companies, universities and research centers.
-In Portugal, FCT has taken over participation in the platform, which was previously the responsibility of AdI.
+EUREKA is a platform for companies engaged in R&D, comprising 39 countries.
+It promotes international, market-oriented research and innovation by providing support to companies, universities, and research centers.
+In Portugal, FCT has taken over participation in the platform, previously the responsibility of AdI.